Diving into Kronecker Adapters: Component Design Matters: Experiments

 \subsection{Experiments on Natural Language Generation}

 \paragraph{Implementation Details.} To evaluate the capability of CDKA in Natural Language Generation (NLG) tasks, we fine-tune the LLaMA-2-7B~\citep{touvron2023llama} model on mathematical reasoning and code generation tasks.
 For mathematical reasoning, we train the model on a $100$K subset of MetaMathQA~\citep{yu2024metamath} and evaluate on the test set of GSM8k~\citep{cobbe2021training}.
 Performance is measured using the Exact Match (EM) metric.
-For code generation, we train the model on a $100$K subset of Code-FeedBack~\citep{zheng2024opencodeinterpreter} and evaluate on the HumanEval~\citep{chen2021evaluating}.
-Performance is measured by PASS@1 metric.
-For the component configuration of CDKA, we set $r_1=2$, $r_2=2$, $r=8$ for MetaMathQA and $r_1=2$, $r_2=8$, $r=4$ for Code-FeedBack.
-Further details on the hyperparameter settings are provided in Appendix~\ref{sec:hyper}. \paragraph{Results.} As shown in Table~\ref{tab:glue_results}, CDKA demonstrates consistent improvements across large-scale experiments.
+For code generation, we train the model on a $100$K subset of Code-FeedBack~\citep{zheng2024opencodeinterpreter} and evaluate on HumanEval~\citep{chen2021evaluating}.
+Performance is measured using the PASS@1 metric.
+For the component configuration of CDKA, we set $r_1=2$, $r_2=2$, $r=8$ for MetaMathQA and $r_1=2$, $r_2=8$, $r=4$ for Code-FeedBack. \paragraph{Results.} As shown in Table~\ref{tab:llama2_results}, CDKA demonstrates consistent improvements across large-scale experiments.
 In particular, CDKA achieves state-of-the-art performance on mathematical reasoning tasks, outperforming LoRA-One by 1.31 percentage points.
 On code generation tasks, CDKA attains the second-best performance.
 Compared to KronA, CDKA achieves improvements of 7.71 and 4.94 percentage points respectively, highlighting the effectiveness of our method.
-To further investigate the scalability of CDKA across different models, we fine-tune LLaMA-3.1-8B~\citep{grattafiori2024llama} on mathematical reasoning tasks, with the results reported in Table~\ref{tab:llama3_results}.
+To further investigate the adaptability of CDKA across different backbone models, we fine-tune LLaMA-3.1-8B~\citep{grattafiori2024llama}, Qwen-3-0.6B and Qwen-3-8B~\citep{yang2025qwen3} on mathematical reasoning tasks, with the results reported in Table~\ref{tab:llama3_results} and Table~\ref{tab:qwen_results}.
 Consistent with the results on LLaMA-2-7B, CDKA again achieves state-of-the-art performance, demonstrating the robustness and strong generalization ability of our approach across different backbone models.